The Open House Project Team in 2018

 The Open House Project Team in 2014

 I design and field test outdoor clothing – a follow on to a career in outdoor education where I enjoyed a multitude of group experiences and made many friends.
 Both forms of employment have provided a good excuse to spend time exploring mountains and adventuring in the outdoors.
 My family have supported me throughout so now, as a grandfather, can I bring some of my experience to our group to help build a genuinely open minded community?

-In my sixties, I am one of the oldest, probably one of the prime movers, and definitely one of the most excited members of the project.
+I am one of the oldest, probably one of the prime movers, and definitely one of the most excited members of the project.
 I am mother or grandmother to several of those also involved, but I am very keen to extend the benefits of mutual support to others and look forward to new members joining.
-I have some experience growing things and am keen to get the polytunnels up and the orchard planted.
-I see lots of uses for the communal space both inside and out beginning with the chickens clearing the farmyard of its weeds!
+I have some experience growing things and am delighted that we have the polytunnel and the orchard already productive.
+I am particularly thrilled with the quality of the architectural design of the conversion which offers us all a wonderful and unique home.